 When an AP MLD simultaneously transmits more than one PPDU to the same non-STR non-AP MLD and at least one of the PPDUs carries a frame that is a QoS data soliciting an immediate response, then the AP shall align the end time of the PPDUs per the rules defined in this subclause, except if one of the PPDUs meets one of the following conditions:

-The PPDU carries a high priority frame (the definition of the high priority frame is TBD), in which case the PPDU carrying the high priority frame might not be aligned with another PPDU sent simultaneously on the other links.
+The PPDU carries a high priority frame (the definition of the high priority frame is TBD).

-The PPDU does not solicit an immediate response and the end time of the PPDU is earlier than the end time of any of PPDUs that solicits an immediate response.
+The PPDU does not solicit an immediate response and the end time of the PPDU is not later than the end time of any of PPDUs that solicits an immediate response.

 Other condition is TBD.